Last updated: May 4, 2026

 Can I get both a state refund and a local rebate?

 Often, yes.
-You cannot file more than one of the three state claims, but a local county or city rebate may still be available on top of the one state claim.
-Always read the local page carefully because some local programs copy the state eligibility rules and some do not.
+You cannot file more than one of the three state claims, but a local county or city rebate may still be available.
+Read the local rules because each program is different.

 What if my home value seems too high?

 Do not rely only on refund programs.
 If the value itself looks wrong, use the Kansas property-value appeal process.
-The state says you can appeal the spring Notice of Value within 30 days of the mailing date, or use payment under protest when you pay your taxes.
+You usually have a short window after the Notice of Value, or you can ask about payment under protest when paying taxes.